TUTOR: Text rendering commands

 Text rendered in size zero rotation zero used the built-in character rendering hardware of the PLATO terminal, while rendering with nonzero size and rotation was done with line segments and therefore significantly slower due to the speed of the communication link to the terminal.

 Control structures

 Aside from its unique answer judging mechanisms, TUTOR's original set of control structures was rather sparse.
 In the mid 1970s, this shortcoming was addressed by introducing if, endif blocks with optional elseif and else sections.
 The semantics of these control structures was routine, but the syntax inherited the mandatory indentation of the Tutor Language, presaging that of Python and adding a unique nonblank indent character to distinguish indenting from continuation lines.

-This is illustrated in the following example, from page S5 of the Summary of TUTOR Commands and System Variables (10th ed) by Elaine Avner, 1981:
+This is illustrated in the following example: